seven5/seven5.github.io/tutorial.md

 looking at the Javascript representation rather than the Go one.

-More interesting is to introduce a panic("foo") immediately after that print and then rebuild ("make" in the `pages` dir) the client-side code.
-If you have done this, you'll see something like this in your browser if you reload the page:
+More interesting is to introduce a panic("foo") immediately after that print and then rebuild (`gb seven5 github.com/seven5/tutorial` in the `TUTROOT`) the client-side code.
+If you have done this, you'll see something like this in your browser if you reload the sign up page:

 <img src="/assets/img/panic_1.png" hspace="30" vspace="30"
 alt="the signup page" style="border:1px solid black; width:50%;height:50%; float:right;">